mars0i/pasta/doc/functionalMASON.md

 the snipe field portrayal and mushroom field portrayal on every tick.

+## Is functional style slower?

+So far in free-agent, the speed difference between non-functional and functional versions are so small that I'm not sure there's even a difference.
+If there is a difference, it's less than 1%.
+I observed this at an early stage, before implementing birth, death, and eating, when I switched over to functional style from my initial in-place modification version.
+I also observed this at a later stage when I created a non-functional version to test a hypothesis about why inspected snipes weren't updating the inspector.
+(December 2016: Note however that I haven't yet started adding type hints all over the place to avoid reflection.
+If avoiding reflection created a big speed increase, maybe it would reveal a bigger difference between functional and non-functional styles.
+How big could the difference be, though, given that it's so small now?)

+(YMMV.  e.g. in my experiments with Clojure implementations of the Student ABM from the MASON manual in the `majure` repo, there were big speed differences between defrecord and deftype because a Continuous2D field is a hashtable, and hashing is handled differently for these data structures.
+In free-agent I use an ObjectGrid2D field, which is just an array for Objects, so access speed will be the same no matter what you stick in there.)

 ## Difficulties with purely functional style

 ### crossover complications